-What Is Spray Foam Insulation's
+What Is Spray Foam Insulation's Return-on-Investment (ROI)?

-Unlike fiberglass and cellulose, spray foam is the only insulation that is a complete air barrier.
+Unlike fiberglass and cellulose insulation, spray foam is the only insulation that is a complete air barrier.
 Spray foam insulation is effective at keeping the hot, humid outdoor air from entering your building in the summer months while keeping the cool, conditioned air inside your building.